Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Simulation Results

 \subsubsection{Cross-materials and Cross-frequency Influences}

 We compare the channel prediction NMSE of the proposed method under cross-material and cross-frequency conditions, as shown in Fig.~\ref{fig_f5}.
 It is noteworthy that although Mip-NeWRF is physics-informed, it still exhibits slight dependence on material properties and frequency.
-When the scene changes, the model performs poorly without transfer training, but with only 100 iterations of light fine-tuning, it achieves performance comparable to that on the original test set.
+When material or frequency changes, the model performs poorly without transfer training, but with only 100 iterations of light fine-tuning, it achieves performance comparable to that on the original test set.
+Compared to normal training, fine-tuning training adopts the trained model on 2.4 GHz gypsum material dataset as initialization instead of random, and training parameters keep the same except cancling learning rate warm-up stage.
 Nevertheless, as the signal frequency increases, the difficulty of generalization also increases.
 To sum up, the network is able to learn the geometric distribution of VAs and the underlying physical mapping laws, demonstrating strong generalization capability.